 Eight- to 18-year-olds devote an average of 7 hours and 38 minutes to using entertainment media across a typical day (more than 53 hours a week).
 We wonder why there is an epidemic of obesity among children?
 Kids should be outside playing, not on the computer and not on Facebook.
 A Kaiser Family Foundation study concluded that obesity is linked to the amount of time children spend watching television and videos, using the Internet and playing computer and video games.

-Sexting has become a growing problem among teens with about 20 percent of teens sending nude or seminude photos of themselves or sexually explicit messages to others.
+Sexting has become a growing problem among teens with about 20 percent of teens, both girls and boys sending nude or seminude photos of themselves or sexually explicit messages to others.
 Many of these teens are aware of the potential for serious consequences, both legal and emotional of their behavior.
 Children do not need to be exposed to this type of behavior.

 When kids are not extremely careful about the information they are posting, they can become victims of identity theft.
 Cybercriminals may take advantage of their naivety and look for identifying information that they post.
 Phishing scams attempting to steal your information may also be a problem for children such as the scam “hey, do you remember this photo?”
 The goal of cybercriminals is to trick you into clicking on an infectious attachment or visit a malicious website so that they can get sensitive information such as passwords.
 Adults have trouble protecting themselves from these phishing scams, so how would children be able to stay out of harms way?